logo-lakshmshree

 • Technical Analysis: Utilize technical indicators to gain insights based on historical price and volume data.

-LTP vs. CMP: Demystifying the Relationship
+LTP vs. CMP: What’s the Difference?

 LTP and CMP (Current Market Price) are frequently encountered terms in the stock market but represent distinct concepts.
 Here's a breakdown to avoid confusion: